-HVAC helpers work with experienced HVAC technicians as they complete the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers work with seasoned HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-Your average HVAC helper has less experience when compared to fully certified HVAC technicians, but they are still an important part of the team at an HVAC company.
+These HVAC helpers are usually just starting out compared to professional HVAC technicians, but they are still an important part of the team at an HVAC company.

 HVAC helpers are responsible for a wide range of tasks, including:

 - Getting the site prepared and keeping it clean

 - Aiding technicians as they complete installation, maintenance and repair of HVAC equipment